bleaktwig/yuadrem-wiki/docs/index.md

 In addition, the four oceans that surround it are:

 * The Frigid Ocean to the north-east, which is known for its low temperatures and abundance of migratory idzels<!-- TODO.
 Link. -->.
-* The warm Teal Ocean to the north-west, home to a very varied marine life.
+* The warm Teal Ocean to the north-west, home to a variety marine life.
-* The Burnt Ocean to the east, surprisingly devoid of activity.
+* The Burnt Ocean to the east, both devoid of life and impossible to sail since the landing of Cabb Goem-Rlamesh.
 * The Southern Ocean to the south, the least explored of the four.

 --------------------------------------------------------------------------------